abel-bernabeu/facecompressor/README.md

 # Environment setup

-- Install opencv Ubuntu package (or the equivalent for your preferred OS):
+- Install opencv and jupyter packages on Ubuntu (or the equivalent for your preferred OS):

-`sudo apt-get install python-opencv`
+`sudo apt-get install python-opencv jupyter`

 - Install the needed python packages: